 PGA Championship Tickets are on sale now!
-In 2015, the PGA Championship is held at Whistling Straits in Sheboygan, WI.
+In 2016, the PGA Championship is held at Baltusrol Golf Club in Springfield, NJ.
 Since the PGA Championship is the last of the four major tournaments, the event features the most popular and talented players in the world.
-The 97th PGA Championship is a must-see for any golf fan--the biggest names in golf are competing for a winning purse of $1.3 million and the coveted Wanamaker Trophy.
+The 98th PGA Championship is a must-see for any golf fan--the biggest names in golf are competing for a winning purse of $1.3 million and the coveted Wanamaker Trophy.
 Each year, the ticket demand is even greater for this annual sold-out tournament.
 Don’t miss your chance to experience golf at its best.
 Razorgator is proud to be your connection for the best PGA Championship tickets—practice and tournament badges.

 Learn more about our 100% Guarantee »

 8/6/15 - An old tradition will make a reappearance at this year’s PGA Championship tournament.
 The week-long event will include a long-drive contest on Tuesday at the second hole at the Whistling Straits course.
 The hole is a par-5, and the winner gets to take home a money clip that is just like the one that Nicklaus won back in the 1960s.
 The PGA will also gift donations of $25,000, $15,000 and $10,000 to charities in the names of the top three finishers.
 Golf fanatics will be happy to know that we have passes for the whole week available for purchase with prices starting at $443.
 The PGA Championship kicks off on Monday, Aug.
 10 in Sheboygan, Wisconsin with the final hole to be played on Sunday, Aug.
 16.